How to Create a Leads Scoring Model: Definitive Guide

 Image by the author: leads scoring feature importance in Graphite

-The most important feature is column "Tags", then "Last Notable Activity", "Total Time Spent on Website", and so on.
+The most important feature is the column “Tags”, then “Last Notable Activity”, “Total Time Spent on Website”, and “Website visits”.

 why lead scoring is important

-Graphite automatically deployed trained Model.
+Graphite automatically deployed the trained model.
 That means it is straightforward to predict new, unseen data on leads, whether they will convert or not, and the probability of such an outcome.

-Imagine that your marketing team informs you about their new lead after you trained the Leads Scoring Model with Graphite.
+Imagine that your marketing team informs you about their new lead after you trained the Leads Scoring Model with Graphite Note.

 how to build a lead scoring model